فرح

 Who's behind this

 FARAH is independently built and operated.
 No VC funding, no growth team, no surveillance ad model.
-The subscription is $4.99/month or $39.99/year — that's what it takes to keep the AI processing running, the lights on, and the donation pledge funded.
-Try three recipes free first; subscribe only if you find it useful.
+The subscription is priced by region for global accessibility, and is what it takes to keep the AI processing running, the lights on, and the donation pledge funded.
+Try free for 7 days first; subscribe only if you find it useful.

 If FARAH stops being useful to you, you've already paid what it cost.
 If it becomes part of your weekly cooking, the payment compounds for someone in Gaza who needs a meal more than we need a recipe.